qiwichupa/pyFileSearcher/README.md

 ## What are you getting
 * Search by name, size, file type.
 Search by part of the path.
 Search for files listed in the index no earlier than N days ago
+* Saving information about deleted files, searching for them as well as for regular files
 * Ability to save search settings for future use
 * Ability to save search results in csv
 * Highlighting non-existent (deleted) files in search results